gc-ss/hashi-cluster-vagrant/README.md

 * http://consul.localhost:8085/ui
 * http://nomad.localhost:8085/ui

 The Consul dashboard requires that you log in with your Consul UI read/write token.
 If everything is working correctly, you should see your services in the Consul UI: `consul`, `nomad-server`, `nomad-client`, `traefik`, `vault-server`.
-If any of these are missing, wait 5 minutes and refresh the page.
+Often these don't show the first time you load the page, refresh the page and they should appear.

 #### Deploy your first service